gitextensions/GitExtensionsDoc/source/settings.rst

         :id: truncate-long-filenames

-        This setting affects the display of filenames in a component of a window e.g. in the Diff tab of the Commit Log window.
+        This setting affects the display of filenames in a component of a window e.g. in the Diff tab of the Revision Graph window.
 The options that can be selected are:

         - ``None`` - no truncation occurs; a horizontal scroll bar is used to see the whole filename.